emartinezs44/ts4s/Readme.md

 Update Nov 2024:

-This project is obsolete.
-Take a look for a better understanding a future approach using other frameworks on topo of apache Spark like https://github.com/sbrunk/storch.
+This project is obsolete because there is no plan to support Scala 2.13 in Bigdl-dllib.
+Take a look for other options using another frameworks, and contribute with other implementations on top of apache Spark using Scala like https://github.com/sbrunk/storch.